Yak in gokyo

 Overview of Gokyo Valley Trekking

-For 2025 and 2026, you can join as part of a group or as a solo female.
+You can join as part of a group or as a solo female.
 You can share a Sherpa guide, permits, cost, price, and Itinerary at any time.
 Let us know if you need more information about trekking in Gokyo.

 After landing at the Lukla airstrip, the Gokyo Valley trekkers headed through the magnificent landscape of Phakding and Namche Bazaar.